Serrin/Repository-collection/README.md

 ## JS-TS libraries

+- [Celestra](https://github.com/Serrin/Celestra) - A helper JavaScript library with useful functions and polyfills and zero dependencies.
+Supported in browsers and Node.js.
+- [Celestra-beta](https://github.com/Serrin/Celestra-beta) - Beta versions of the Celestra JS library.
 - [Zephyr](https://github.com/Serrin/Zephyr) - Collection of the ECMAScript abstract methods.
 - [Defiant](https://github.com/Serrin/Defiant) - A small utility module for working with tuples (frozen arrays) and records (frozen objects) in JavaScript / TypeScript.
 - [Pyxis](https://github.com/Serrin/Pyxis) - A TypeScript and JavaScript module implementing fundamental and extended logical operations based on JavaScript truthiness.